Contracting Framework

 The purpose of our contracting framework is to deliver value.
 Our approach is to secure a solid base of earnings and cash flow by maintaining a balanced contract portfolio that optimizes our realized price.

-The spot market is thinly-traded where utilities pick-up small, discretionary volumes.
+Contracting decisions in all segments of our business need to consider the nuclear fuel market structure, the nature of our competitors, and the current market environment.
+The vast majority of run-rate fuel requirements are procured under long-term contracts.
+The spot market is thinly-traded, where certain utilities may buy small, discretionary volumes.
 This market structure is reflective of the baseload nature of nuclear power and the relatively small proportion of the overall operating costs the fuel represents compared to other sources of baseload electricity.
-Additionally, about half of the fuel supply is not sensitive to market prices and is typically supplied by diversified mining companies that produce uranium as a by-product or state-owned entities with production volume strategies or ambitions to serve state nuclear power ambitions with low-cost fuel supplies.
+Additionally, about half of the fuel supply typically comes from state-owned entities with production volume strategies or ambitions to serve state nuclear power ambitions with low-cost fuel supplies, or from diversified mining companies that produce uranium as a by-product.
+We evaluate our strategy in the context of our market environment and continue to adjust our actions in accordance with our contracting framework:

 - First, we build a long-term contract portfolio by layering in volumes over time.
-In addition to our committed sales, we will capture end-user demand in the market where we think we can obtain value and, in general, as part of longer-term contracts.
+In addition to our committed sales, we will compete for customer demand in the market where we think we can obtain value and, in general, as part of longer-term contracts.
 We will take advantage of opportunities the market provides, where it makes sense from an economic, logistical, diversification and strategic point of view.
 Those opportunities may come in the form of spot, mid-term or long-term demand, and will be additive to our current committed sales.

 - We do not intend to build an inventory of excess uranium.
 Excess inventory serves to contribute to the sense that uranium is abundant and creates an overhang on the market, and it ties up working capital on our balance sheet.